tock/tock/doc/courses/rustconf/README.md

 ## Agenda

-The training is divided into three sections, each starting with a short presentation to introduce some concepts, followed by a practical excercise.
+The training is divided into three sections, each starting with a short presentation to introduce some concepts, followed by a practical exercise.

 1. [Getting your environment set up](environment.md) (~1 hour)